-c.
+-c.
 Comparative information

-At 31 December 2020 the consolidated annual accounts have been prepared in accordance with IFRS-Andorra and IFRS-EU and based on this accounting framework they include comparative information.
+At 31 December 2020 the consolidated annual accounts have been prepared in accordance with IFRS-Andorra and IFRS-EU and based on this accounting framework they include • Prior to 31 December 2019 goodwill in foreign currency was comparative information.
 The information contained in the accompanying consolidated financial statements at 31 December 2019 and consolidated notes thereto, prepared in accordance with standards prevailing in 2019, is presented solely and exclusively for the purpose of comparison with the information for 2020 and therefore does not constitute consolidated annual accounts of the Andbank Group for 2020.

-•d.
+-d.
 Changes in accounting criteria and correction of errors